-Need to know: Spirit Bear Lodge is located on the north of Vancouver Island, accessible by seaplane and water taxi, and children over the age of 12 are welcome.
+Need to know: Spirit Bear Lodge is located in the Heart of the Great Bear Rainforest on Swindle Island in the small remote First Nations Village of Klemtu, accessible by seaplane and water taxi, and children over the age of 12 are welcome.
 Guests should be physically active, since good mobility is essential for travel on the trails and for getting in and out of boats.
 Also check out our Search for the elusive Canadian Spirit Bear.

 Bear Cave Mountain, Yukon

 This extraordinary partnership between the Vuntut Gwitchin Nation and nature tour company Nakina Adventures opens up a secret world of grizzly bears, moose, caribou and wolverines for intrepid travellers to discover.

 Perfect for photographers, artists and nature-lovers, you’ll benefit from the years of knowledge of on-site guides and learn about the eco-system of the Ni’Inlii Njik Wilderness Preserve along the Arctic Circle.

 Need to know: You’ll helicopter over some of North America’s most wild and remote wilderness to reach camp, just under two hours from Dawson City.
 Cabins are heated, and there are hot showers.
 Bear Cave Mountain Camp

 Leave the modern world behind and join the Atikamekw nation for an authentic back-to-basics cultural teepee camp in the vast wilderness of Kempt Lake.